bknyaz/graph_nn/README.md

 ## Citation

-Please use this citation if you use this code in your research:
+Please use this citation if you want to cite this code in your paper:

 ```
 @misc{knyazev2018graphnn,